We asked Joanna and Clea for tips to get organized and stay organized.

 What’s the biggest mistake you see clients make when organizing a space?

 Thinking they need to tackle their entire house at once.
 It’s just not realistic and will leave you feeling overwhelmed.
 Instead, start with a drawer!
 The knowledge and confidence you gain from a smaller project will motivate you to tackle the larger portions.

-As people are swapping winter coats and boots for summer dresses and flip-flops, what’s The Home Edit’s rule of thumb for donating or tossing old clothes and avoiding clutter?
+What’s The Home Edit’s rule of thumb for donating or tossing old clothes and avoiding clutter?

 Make a pact with yourself and have a bag for donation, a bag for “this is going to my friend’s house”, and maybe a bag to sell.
 Be honest with yourself.
 Are you going to sell it or is it going to just sit there?
 Don’t leave those piles where they are.
-Immediately put them in your car, because otherwise they will creep their way back into where you cleared them from.
+Immediately put them in your car, because otherwise, they will creep their way back into where you cleared them from.
 Piles have legs!